ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 1. Open up the editor and click the `+New Script` button
     * This will place a new script in the Asset Manifest
 * Rename your script to `TutorialScript`
-    * You can rename scripts by clicking on the script in the Asset Manifest and pressing `F2`
+    * You can rename scripts by clicking on the name of the script in the Asset Manifest when it is selected (or by pressing `F2`)
 * Open up the script by double clicking on it
     * By default this happens via our inbuilt editor
     * You can also configure scripts to open in an external editor by default by